OxHainan/cloak-docs/docs/source/develop/cloak-language.rst

 .. note::

-   CLOAK is based on Solidity, so it is conveninet for Solidity programmer, but it should be noted that the second line is the version of CLOAK rather than solidity!
+   CLOAK is based on Solidity, so it is convenient for Solidity programmers, but it should be noted that the second line is the version of CLOAK rather than solidity!
 Because CLOAK has its own underlying compilation environment, which is different from solidity.

 Most of the syntax is consistent with solidity, the difference lies in the privacy policy.

-The line ``final address _owner;`` declares a state variable of type ``address``.  ``final`` is a key word of `zkay <https://eth-sri.github.io/zkay/language.html>`_, meaning that they can only be assigned once in the constructor.
+The line ``final address _owner;`` declares a state variable of type ``address``.  ``final`` is a keyword of `zkay <https://eth-sri.github.io/zkay/language.html>`_, meaning that they can only be assigned once in the constructor.
 The line ``final address@all _manager;`` declares a state variable that everyone can learn its plaintext.
-The line ``mapping(address!x => uint256@x) priBalances; // private`` shows a private privacy policy that only ``x`` is able to obtain the plaintext.
+The line ``mapping(address!x => uint256@x) priBalances; // private`` shows a private privacy policy that the only ``x`` is able to obtain the plaintext.
 Analogously, ``uint256@tee _totalSupply;  // tee`` assigns the access right to TEE.

 .. code-block::